stumpapp/stump/README.md

 ## Roadmap 🗺

 > Stump is very young software under active development.
-It has not reached a beta stage yet, so do not expect a fully featured experience if you spin up a development environment or use a testing Docker image.
+It has not reached a beta stage yet, so do not expect a fully featured, bug-free experience if you spin up a development environment or use a testing Docker image.

 Some of these are actually completed(!) already, but the following items are the major targets for Stump's first beta release: